 Perfume – always the scent of lilac.
 The last 5 years I am using AERIN Lilac Path that captures the spirit of spring and makes it last.
 This scent reminds me of my childhood when I used to play in the backyard full of blooming lilac trees.
 I get wild every time I smell flowering lilacs.
 Today, after googling the meaning of this flower, I found out that my favourite violet lilacs symbolize spirituality and magenta – love&passion.
 Not sure, what colours are inside the perfume, but I hope both!

-Only a simple Adidas backpack for travelling and fancier bag/backpack made by Lithuanian designer brand Indigo Textile.
+Only a simple Adidas backpack for travelling and fancier bag/backpack made by Lithuanian designer brand Indigo Design.
 Have it for 3 years (getting a bit old) and planning to buy a new one, only a different colour.

 I love owning little, but until I discover and find this little, I need to go through a thought process!
 It takes many fruitless visits to the stores, trying, returning, thinking, searching.
 Did I tell you that if I don’t like new shampoo, I still must finish it first, otherwise my condition draws me crazy?